CHAPTER 9 – BIRTHDAY

-Of course she had to say something.
+Of course, she had to say something.
 Why had she not thought about this before?
 Snow stood out of her chair and went to stand by the Duke in front of the large crowd.
 "Thank you very much for coming.
-It means a lot that you all are helping me celebrate my eighteenth birthday."
+It means a lot that you all are helping me celebrate my first birthday back as Queen."
 In all honesty, Snow would rather be laying in bed, tucked away in the Huntsman's arms, but she wasn't about to announce that to the entire Kingdom.
 Keeping her speech short, Snow thanked William and some other servants for planning the celebration and returned to her seat.
 Servants then emerged and started serving everyone food and drink and the Duke took his seat next to the Queen.
 She wondered if the Huntsman was going to eat, or if he had already.
-She hated the fact that he was on duty and if she had to guess, she bet it was the Duke who had arranged that.
-William may hate him, but he wouldn't be that cruel.
+She hated the fact that he was on duty.

-Soon everybody had eaten and the band started to play some happy lively background music.
-Snow had devoured her food and had even accepted a second serving when she was offered.
+As soon as everybody was eating, the band started up and a lovely, happy tune flooded the ballroom.
+Snow devoured her food and even accepted a second serving when she was offered.
 She had just finished her second plate when a short stubby man from the band announced the Queen's first dance.
 Terror reached the pit of her stomach and a cold chill went through her.
 What?
 Snow panicked.
 In front of everybody?
 She thought a least everybody would be dancing together.
 Not a moment later, William stood from his seat and offered her his hand.
 Trying not to make a big deal out of it, Snow took his hand and William led her to the middle of the ballroom.
 Snow hardly looked at the Huntsman as they passed.
 She didn't need to see him to imagine the look on his face.
-Besides, she had promised William a dance.

-They reached their place and a large circle formed as everybody gathered around them.
+They reached their place in the middle of the floor and a large circle formed as everybody gathered around them.
 Snow looked around nervously at everyone.
 She immediately wished she hadn't eaten so much because now she thought it was all going to come back up.
 Oh, please god, she prayed.
 Don't let me make a fool of myself.

-The music started again and this time the band played a soft sort of waltz tune.
-William started moving and Snow tried her best to keep up with him but the distance between them made it hard for her to judge where he was going.
+The music started again and this time the band played a soft waltz.
+She put a hand on his shoulder and held his other hand, careful to keep a safe enough distance away from him.
+William moved his feet and Snow tried her best to keep up with him but the distance between them made it hard for her to judge where he was going.
 Snow bumped into him once and even stood on his toes a few times.
-The music finally ended after what seemed like forever and every one applauded and cheered.
+The music finally ended after what seemed like forever and everyone around them applauded and cheered.

 William looked at Snow, amused and shook his head.
-"Nobody was laughing at you, my Lady.
+"Nobody was laughing at you, your Majesty.
 You were wonderful; the best dance partner I have ever had."

 Snow knew he was trying to make her feel better but chose not to say anything.
 Before either of them could speak again, a flash of green whirled over to them.
 Snow had to look twice before she realised it was Greta.

-"Thank you, your Majesty.
-Though, you look more beautiful than anyone in this room."
+"Thank you, your Majesty, but you look more beautiful than anyone in this room."
 Greta beamed at the Queen.

 William cleared his throat.
 "You are the girl from the Kitchen, are you not?" he asked Greta and she turned pink.

 Before anyone else could say anything, Snow clapped her hands and smiled.
 "William!
 Enough chatter.
-Ask this beautiful young woman to dance.
-I'm sure she would rather not talk about work while at such a lovely party."
+Ask this beautiful young woman to dance."

 "Of course.
 How childish of me."
 William reached for Greta's hand and bowed gently.
-"Would this fine lady care to dance?"
+"Would you do me the honour?"

 Greta seemed lost for words and could only nod.
 Snow laughed and before William could drag Greta away, Snow bent down to whisper something in her ear but made it look like she was kissing her cheek.

-"Keep it," Snow said softly and then William pulled Greta onto the dance floor.
-Laughing for a moment at a bewildered Greta dancing around in William's arms, Snow soon decided to go and sit down.
-Snow weaved through all the people, some were dancing, some were just talking and laughing, but everyone was enjoying themselves.
+"Keep the dress," Snow said softly and then William pulled Greta onto the dance floor.
+Laughing for a moment at a bewildered Greta dancing around in William's arms, Snow decided to go and sit down.
+She weaved through all the people, some were dancing, some were just talking and laughing, but everyone was enjoying themselves.
 As she neared her table, somebody grabbed her from behind and pulled her into a small corridor that was hidden from view.
-Whoever it was pushed her against the cold, hard wall and crushed their mouth to hers.
-Startled at first, Snow shrieked but soon melted into the kiss as she realised who it was.
+Whoever it was, they pushed her against the cold, hard wall and crushed their mouth to hers.
+Startled at first, Snow shrieked but melted into the kiss as she realised who it was.

 The Huntsman pinned Snow's hands above her head and forced her against the wall even harder with his body.
-She welcomed it, the feeling of being this close to him had eaten at her all night.
+She welcomed it; wanting to be this close to him had eaten at her all day.

 Breaking the kiss, the Huntsman breathed heavily into her neck.
 "I've been wanting to do that all day."

-Snow rested her head on the Huntsman's chest and he released her hands so she could wrap her arms around him.
+Snow rested her head on the Huntsman's chest.
+He released her hands, so she could wrap her arms around him.
 "I missed you," she said softly.
 "Thank you for my rose," and she smiled sweetly up at him.

 The Huntsman gazed fondly into Snow's eyes.
 He knew that she would find something amazing about something so ordinary.
 Even the simplest rose was the most beautiful thing in the world in her eyes.
-The Huntsman kissed her on the forehead and softly unattached Snow from him.
+He kissed her on the forehead and softly unattached her from him.
 "We better get back out there.
-People will begin to miss you and if we stay here any longer, I may have to have my wicked way with you."
+People will begin to miss ye, and if we stay here any longer, I may have to have my wicked way with ye."

 Snow's stomach leaped.
-Oh, please, she thought but held her tongue.
-Instead she let the Huntsman lead her back out to the party.
+Oh, please do, she thought but held her tongue.
+Instead, she let the Huntsman lead her back out to the party.
 People were still dancing and laughing and quite obviously having a wonderful time.
 Thinking that the Huntsman would follow her, Snow went to walk over to her seat but was stopped by the man himself.

 "I know I'm supposed to be on duty, but do you want to dance?"

-Snow laughed at the Huntsman question.
+Snow laughed at the Huntsman's question.
 "Dance?
 Surely you don't mean it?
 You already saw how bad I am- the whole party did!"

 The Huntsman smirked and stepped close enough so that he could whisper in her ear, "Firstly, I blame that on your pig-headed partner, and second, it'll give me a reason to keep hold of you."

-Snow didn't have much time to respond because the Huntsman grabbed her hand and dragged her too the dance floor, ignoring everyone's staring.
-They reached a clear spot in the middle beside the fountain and the Huntsman pulled her against him, one strong arm wrapping around her waist.
+Snow didn't have much time to respond because the Huntsman grabbed her hand and dragged her to the dance floor, ignoring everyone's stares.
+They reached a clear spot in the middle beside the fountain and the Huntsman pulled her against him, one strong arm wrapping around her waist, keeping her pinned against him.
 Snow gasped at the movement and self-consciously looked around them to see if anyone noticed.

 "Don't look at them, Snow.
-Look at me." the Huntsman lifted Snow's chin and forced her to look at him.
+Look at me."
+Eric lifted Snow's chin and made her look at him.
 "We are only dancing, they can watch all they like."

 Right at that moment, a cough startled Snow and she jumped away from the hunter.
 She turned and saw Duke Hammond standing beside her with a curious look on his face.